-Land is not depreciated.
+Land and construction in progress if any are not depreciated.
 The other property, plant, and equipment of the District are depreciated using the straight line method over the following estimated useful lives:

-Capital asset classes Lives

 Buildings and improvements 20 - 50

-Furniture and equipment 5 - 20
+Furniture and equipment 3 - 30

-Vehicles 5 - 10
+Transportation equipment 7

-5. Defined benefit plan
+5. Defined benefit plans